yellobyte/LED-Strip-Light-Organ/README.md

 ### The Filter-PCB: ###

-The MC33078 op amps in the pre-amplifier and AGC stages proved perfect for the task.
-They might be substituted with cheaper op amps, e.g. TL082, TLC277 or MC1458 but this comes with a loss of signal quality (distortion!).
+The MC33078 Op amps in the pre-amplifier and AGC stages proved perfect for the task.
+They might be substituted with cheaper Op amps, e.g. TL082, TLC277 or MC1458 but this comes with a loss of signal quality (distortion!).
 Especially the MC1458 wasn't able to pull the signal fully down to the lower rail and the TLC277 showed some crossover distortion.

-The cheap LM358 op amps used in the 3 filter stages generate crossover distortion as well but this is of no consequence in that particular application.
+The cheap LM358 Op amps used in the 3 filter stages generate crossover distortion as well but this is of no consequence in that particular application.

 The AGC stage is simple but very effective and produces hardly any distortion even with high input signals applied.
 This stage is needed in order to normalize the signal level fed into the filter stages as the signal level from the many audio sources can vary by an order of magnitude (MP3/CD/Vinyl player, FM or internet radio, etc.).

+Each of the 3 filter circuits uses an Op amp and some passive components (Rs/Cs).
+The resistors with strange values (6k16, 14k7, 16k9, 23k7, 71k5) belong to the E48 (2%) or E96 (1%) series.
+The filter circuits (2nd order) were calculated with the help of **FilterLab** from Microchip.
+It's available at no cost, easy to use and very intuitive.

 LED1 to LED6 have been added mainly for testing purposes.
 They come handy when you don't have any LED-Strips available but still want to do some tests on the device.
 They too are PWM controlled and show the exact same visual effects as the LED-Strips would.